 Many studies show that reactivation of these muscles is an important step in breaking the cycle of chronic low back pain.

 If you struggle with chronic low back pain, and have not received lasting relief through medications and physical therapy, you may qualify for a new clinical research study being conducted by the physicians at OrthoIndy.
-The study is for ReActiv8®, a surgically implanted device designed to relieve chronic low back pain.
+The study is for ReActiv8® Restore, an FDA-approved, minimally invasive device designed to relieve chronic low back pain.

 The initial qualification criteria for the study are those who:

 - Are ages 22 to 75

 - Have struggled with low back pain for at least three months

 - Have not had lasting success with other treatments for your pain

 - Have not had surgery on your lower back

 - Able to attend regular follow-up visits at your study doctor’s office